noah-sec/noah-sec/README.md

 Created and configured a Linux VM, configured monitoring and backup of Linux VMs, scaled Linux VMs vertically, configured identities and roles for Linux VMs, and accessed Azure Storage from a Linux VM.
 - <a href="https://github.com/noah-sec/projects/blob/main/endpoints.md">**Windows Workstation & Linux Server Endpoint Security Hardening**</a><br>
 Used CIS Benchmarks to harden Windows 10 workstations and Debian-based Linux servers.
 Set up a virtual private server (VPS) in Azure cloud with security best practices.
 Also applied privacy best practices for turning off telemetry in Windows 10.
+- <a href="https://github.com/noah-sec/projects/blob/main/threat.md">**Cloud Endpoint Threat Hunting and Detection Engineering**</a><br>
+Performed Advanced Hunting and incident investigation with KQL in Microsoft Azure cloud environment using Microsoft Sentinel SIEM and Microsoft Defender XDR.
+Developed detection rules in YARA for Tenable Nessus.
 - <a href="https://github.com/noah-sec/projects/blob/main/vuln.md">**Automated Endpoint Vulnerability Remediation for DoD STIG Compliance**</a><br>
 Used Tenable Nessus to scan for vulnerabilities on a Windows 10 endpoint in Azure cloud based on DoD STIG compliance standards.
-Automated remediations for the STIG compliance audit findings with PowerShell scripts.
+Developed automated remediations for the STIG compliance audit findings with PowerShell scripts.

 <hr>